Crow-EH/matrix-sandbox/README.md

 You can use GitHub Actions' matrix to run a job multiple times with different parameters.

+I'm only listening for push events for the demo, but it works with every events.

 ```
 name: CI
 on: push